Pratik-Prakash-Sannakki/GYM_Managment_System/README.md

-## Golds gym - Gym Management System
+## Golds Gym - Gym Management System
 ## Background
 With the increase in awareness to stay fit and the health benefits that come with it, there has been a rise in gym subscriptions.
 With this growth in demand for fitness centers Gym franchises are